MicrosoftDocs/visualfsharpdocs/docs/conceptual/operators.int32[^t]-function-[fsharp].md

 # Operators.int32<^T> Function (F#)

 Converts the argument to signed 32-bit integer.
 This is a direct conversion for all primitive numeric types.
-For strings, the input is converted using **M:System.Int32.Parse(System.String)** with **P:System.Globalization.CultureInfo.InvariantCulture** settings.
+For strings, the input is converted using **System.Int32.Parse(System.String)** with **System.Globalization.CultureInfo.InvariantCulture** settings.
 Otherwise the operation requires an appropriate static conversion method on the input type.

 **Namespace/Module Path:** Microsoft.FSharp.Core.Operators